Skip to content

 User-Agent: llm-speed-cli/<version>sentsentnot sent (default httpx UA)

-Authorization: Bearer <api-key>if providedif providednot sent
+Authorization: Bearer <api-key>if providednot sentnot sent

 X-LLM-Speed-Anon: 1 headernoyesno (would be a beacon)